 Room Numbering

-At its most fundamental, room numbering is intended for the user, not internal staff.
+Fundamentally, room numbering is intended for the user, not internal staff.
 However, room numbering also serves as a method for identifying each space within a building for planning, scheduling, and other operational purposes.

 When to apply room numbering: